EshamAaqib/NodeMcu-Esp8266-Homebridge-Switch/README.md

 This project requires the use of a server to run the HomeBridge software.
 I used a Raspberry Pi as I had it readily available but in theory anything that can run Node.Js should work!

 You can follow this guide here to get this up and running on a Raspberry Pi.
-Other instructables are around to build a Raspberry Pi if you need those!

 https://github.com/nfarina/homebridge/wiki/Running-HomeBridge-on-a-Raspberry-Pi